 See our full Corsair Katar Pro XT review

-The SteelSeries Rival 5 is a personal favorite, but it’s also the most expensive on this list, coming in at exactly $49.99.
+The SteelSeries Rival 5 is a personal favorite, but it’s also the most expensive on this list, coming in at exactly $49.99 (it's normally $59.99 but it has been discounted for months).
 It excels in nearly every category; its grip is firm and comfortable, while the precise tracking and plethora of programmable buttons make it a great pick for gamers seeking a mouse that can do a little bit of everything.

 SteelSeries’ GG software is excellent, allowing you to change settings, mess with the extensive RGB functionality, and freely reprogram any of the Rival 5’s nine buttons.
 I turned my DPI button into an instant-mute toggle for Discord, and even made profiles that change what my buttons do for games like Doom Eternal and World of Warcraft.